nasa/openmct/README.md

 > [!NOTE]
 > If you are building a project with Open MCT as a git dependency rather than an npm dependency, an extra step is now
 > necessary to build the source.
 Due to the threat posed by Supply Chain Attacks `ignore-scripts` is now enabled in
 > this repository.
-Developers building with Open MCT as a git dependency will now need to execute `npm run build:dist`
+Developers building with Open MCT as a git dependency will now need to execute `npm run build`
 > manually.
 We always encourage developers to use Open MCT as a prebuilt npm repository, rather than building from github.

 ## Plugins